Why do companies develop formal mentoring programs?

 There are multiple benefits of mentoring programs.
 Doing successful, profitable business in today's fast-paced, competitive, and demanding world means finding the lowest-cost, highest-quality solutions for your organization's needs.
 Your people are your greatest resource, and strategically developing their talent and collective knowledge capital translates into real bottom line results.

-Unlike traditional training programs, which are often expensive and time consuming, mentoring programs provide a cost-efficient alternative for getting your employees up to speed.
-Today, formal mentoring programs can enhance your organizational talent, as well as the effectiveness of any talent management strategy:
+Unlike traditional training programs - which are often expensive and time consuming, mentoring programs provide a cost-efficient alternative for getting your employees up to speed and engaged.
+Formal mentoring programs can enhance your organizational talent, as well as the effectiveness of any talent management strategy.

-A promise of a supportive mentor and a structured mentoring program will instantly attract the most capable and motivated candidates to your organization.
-By offering a mentoring program as part of your organization's recruitment and onboarding process, you signal to all potential employees that you are invested in their personal and professional success, and will go the extra mile to nurture their careers.
-Once you determine your new hires, a mentoring program will enable them to get to understand your organization faster and adapt to your culture, making your onboarding process more efficient and effective.
+The promise of a supportive mentor in a structured mentoring program will attract the most capable and motivated candidates to your organization.
+By offering a mentoring program as part of your organization's recruitment and onboarding process, you signal to all potential employees that you are invested in their personal and professional success, and that your organization goes the extra mile to support its employees' careers.
+A mentoring program enables new hires to integrate and engage with your organization faster, making your onboarding process more efficient and effective.

 Mentoring enables each of your employees to reach their full potential at your organization.
-It gives you the ability to promote your employees' personal and professional development in a strategic and supportive way, leading to enhanced return on investment per individual.
+Mentoring programs promote your employees' personal and professional development in a strategic and supportive way, leading to enhanced return on investment per individual.

 Retain your most promising leaders through formal mentoring.
-High potential employees stay and thrive at organizations where they see themselves achieving their career goals and receiving the guidance they need to grow, both as professionals and as people.
-Mentoring is one of the best ways to ensure that your best employees feel nurtured by your organization.
+Top talent employees stay and thrive at organizations where they see themselves achieving their career goals and receiving the guidance they need to grow as professionals and individuals.
+Mentoring is one of the best ways to ensure that your best employees feel supported by your organization.

-While mentoring is key to retention across the board at any organization, it contributes most notably to the retention of women and minority employees.
-Often, women, racial/ethnic minorities, and international employees indicate that the presence or absence of a supportive mentoring program at their organization is what ultimately drives their decision to stay or to leave the organization.
-Mentoring helps you keep your talented employees of all backgrounds, adding a creative knowledge-base and establishing your competitive advantage in front of an increasingly diverse clientele.
+While mentoring is crucial to employee retention at any organization, it contributes most significantly to the retention of women and minority employees.
+Often, women, racial/ethnic minorities, and international employees indicate that the presence or absence of a supportive mentoring program is what ultimately drives their decision to remain with or leave their organization.
+Mentoring helps you support, develop, and keep your talented employees from all backgrounds, bolstering a creative knowledge-base, and establishing a competitive advantage with your increasingly diverse clientele.

-With the current and impending retirement of millions of Baby Boomers and an aging workforce, it is crucial for organizations to retain the wealth of knowledge and experience of more seasoned employees.
+With the current and impending retirement of millions of Baby Boomers and an aging workforce, it is crucial for organizations to retain the wealth of knowledge and experience of seasoned employees.
 Mentoring partnerships provide direct opportunities for knowledge sharing - enhancing and tapping into knowledge capital within an organization, and ensuring that your valuable organizational knowledge is not lost.

 The organizations that achieve the most sustainable success are those that attract the best people to develop their strategies and achieve their goals.
 An effective mentoring program brands your organization as one that truly cares about its employees, helping your organization continuously attract the best people for the roles you need.